yumnanaveed14-hub/MEDICAL-INSURANCE-COST-PREDICTION-USIGN-MACHINE-LEARNING/README.md

 - **FastAPI**: Modern API framework with automatic documentation

 # Results
-The Decision Tree / Random Forest model performed better compared to basic linear regression, showing improved accuracy due to non-linear relationships in the data.
+ Random Forest model performed better compared to basic linear regression, showing improved accuracy due to non-linear relationships in the data.

 # Conclusion
 Machine learning models can effectively predict medical insurance costs when relevant features are used.
 This project demonstrates the complete ML pipeline from data collection to deployment.

-## 👩‍🎓 Author
-Semester End Machine Learning Project